OGI Stock Forecast: Is an Acquisition in Its Future?

-OrganiGram, for its part, denied the allegations, where the argument was then taken to court.
+OrganiGram, for its part, denied the allegations, and the argument was then taken to court.

 But if the company’s strong financials are anything to go by, the lawsuit has hardly impacted its growth.

-Meanwhile, the stock price continues to fluctuate along with most of the marijuana industry, as January and February prove to be fickle, uncertain months.
+Meanwhile, the stock price continues to fluctuate along with most of the marijuana industry, as January and February have proven to be fickle, uncertain months.

 As for the OGI stock outlook, the company is currently in the midst of what it calls a “Phase 3” expansion, looking to increase production by 9,000 kg/year in May 2018 to 25,000 kg/year total.

 “Phase 4” will then see that production rise to 65,000 kg/year when completed.

 When all is said and done, OrganiGram will be one of the top indoor cannabis producers in Canada.

 This brings us to why companies would look to acquire the marijuana penny stock.

 With strong growth, eyes toward expansion, and an explosion in big-name acquisitions lately, there is a good chance that OrganiGram may have become an acquisition target to other companies in the industry.

 Acquisition or no, OrganiGram’s financials are still very positive.
 While an acquisition will likely spur on an OGI stock boost, there’s nothing but rumors to go off of at the moment.